sladjkf/sladjkf.github.io/content/misc/coffee.md

 **Rating**: 6.5/10

-One of Leesburg's more popular new cafes.
+One of Leesburg's more popular new (at the time of writing) cafes.
 I actually don't like it that much, is that okay?
 I think it's a bit expensive for what you get, certainly not that bad though.
 Not a lot of outlets and it usually gets pretty crowded on a weekend, not a bad thing though if you like bustling environments.
 Probably better for just hanging out with somebody on the weekend then doing any serious studying.

 ### [Paris Baguette (Herndon)](https://maps.app.goo.gl/uNvcp5QqFBarhfn57)